Teaching duties and Students Advised

 - Cost-effective Simulation-based Test Selection in Self-driving Cars Software with SDC-Scissor.
 SANER 2022

-Gabriela Lopez, Research assistant at Zurich University of Applied Science, Switzerland (from 2021-06).
+Prasun Saurabh, Research assistant at Zurich University of Applied Science, Switzerland (from 2023-06 to Present).

 - Working on the Innosuisse ARIES project (Exploiting User Journeys and Testing Automation for Supporting Efficient Energy Service Platforms)